dkg/openpgp-charter/openpgp-charter.md

 - Revise RFC4880

-- Other work may be entertained by the working group as long as it does not interfere with the completion of the RFC4880 revision.
+- Other work related to OpenPGP may be entertained by the working group as long as it does not interfere with the completion of the RFC4880 revision.
 As the revision of RFC4880 is the primary goal of the working group, other work may be undertaken, so long as:

-1. Will not unduly delay the closure of the working group after the revision is finished (unless the working group is rechartered).
+1. The work will not unduly delay the closure of the working group after the revision is finished (unless the working group is rechartered).

-2. as widespread support in the working group.
+2. The work has widespread support in the working group.

 Inclusion of CFRG Curves
 -----------------------------